 If the profitability index is any number greater than one, then that means the project’s cash inflows are expected to exceed the project’s cash outflows.
 In other words, it is a good investment.
 Generally speaking, a company would want to accept any project with a profitability index greater than one because investing in that project would be a profitable venture.
 A higher number means a more attractive investment.
 For example, a project with a profitability index of 1.3 would be a more attractive investment than a project with a profitability index of 1.2.

-Profitability index advantages include:
+Profitability index advantages include the following:

-Profitability index disadvantages include:
+Profitability index disadvantages include the following:

 For example, Lisa is part of the investment branch of a major corporation.
 She and her team spend their days choosing which corporate project will yield the most profits, thereby finding which project will be most beneficial to her company.